BIG DISCLAIMER: Sponsored content with Nespresso Singapore.

 If you’re looking for something more than just a yuan yang bing, but don’t want to pay $7 for a cup of coffee, check out the Nespresso Machine Subscription plan where you can own a machine for just $1.

-The new Nespresso Vertuo elevates your home coffee experience with its full range of coffee styles – from a double Espresso to a large Mug of coffee, and even a pour-over.
+The Nespresso Vertuo range elevates your home coffee experience with its full range of coffee styles – from an Espresso to a large Mug of coffee.
 The Vertuo Centrifusion™ Technology brews perfect full-bodied coffees with a smooth, silky crema.

-The plans start at $65/month where you can redeem around 60 – 70 capsules a month, which adds up to less than $1/cup for café-style coffee.
+The Vertuo Pop Bundle plan starts at $68/month where you can redeem around 60 – 70 capsules a month, which adds up to less than $1/cup for café-style coffee.
 Everything will be delivered straight to your doorstep, so you can enjoy high-quality coffee blends in the comfort of your home without any fuss.

-Check out the Nespresso Vertuo Next Machine subscription plan here.
+Check out the Nespresso Machine subscription plan here.